beastbroak30/ESP-NOW_mecanum-carRC/README.md

 ## Custom `mecmotor` Library

 The `mecmotor` library provides functions for controlling two L298N motor drivers with predefined pins.
 The library allows easy manipulation of the Mecanum wheels for forward, backward, strafe, and diagonal movements.
+> The lib can also be downloaded via arduino lib manager or zip from here  https://github.com/beastbroak30/Mecmotor.git

 ### Library Functions